How to Stand Up for Yourself

 And passive-aggressive people try to have it both ways, giving in to others but then doling out punishment in sneaky ways—“forgetting” to follow through, backstabbing or sabotaging projects, for example.
 “The key to passive aggression is deniability,” Paterson says.
 “You can deny that you had any intention of harming the other person….
 Typically, passive-aggressives see themselves as [only] passive.”

-Learning to assert yourself starts by understanding that you are not trying to control what other people do, but rather you’re controlling your own actions.
-“There are 7 billion people on Earth; you can only control one of them,” Paterson says.
+Learning to assert yourself starts by understanding that you are not trying to control what other people do—instead, you’re controlling your own actions.
+“There are billion people on Earth; you can only control one of them,” Paterson says.
 Effective assertiveness is recognizing your needs or boundaries and then ensuring they are met or respected by changing your behavior, not attempting to change someone else’s.

-Diana Bacon, a financial planner who often counsels women entrepreneurs, says they often have a hard time charging what their services or products are worth.
+Bacon says her clients often have a hard time charging what their services or products are worth.
 “They see that what they do has value and think, Yes, I should start a business.
 But when it comes to saying, ‘I’m going to do this for you, and you’re going to pay me X,’ it just blows their minds,” Bacon says.
-“It’s the I’m-so-sorry syndrome: ‘I’m so sorry I have to charge you for this.’ ”
+“It’s the I’m-so-sorry syndrome: ‘I’m so sorry I have to charge you for this.’”